SpongePowered/SpongeDocs/source/users/platforms.rst

 Sponge, as mentioned previously, provides both an API (a standard, like DVD) as well as one implementation or platform (like a DVD player).
 However, it's possible to use a different platform for running Sponge plugins.

 We do provide a Forge-based platform, but this page details other options.
+Please note that we do not provide support for users of these third-party platforms.

 Glowstone
 =========